-The above geologic formations, with respect to paleontological fossil resource potential, are assigned a high sensitivity rating.
-Based on the sensitivity of the affected formation and proposed 10 to 26-foot excavation depths, construction of Sewer and Water Group 812 could result in potentially significant impacts to fossil resources.
+The Citywide Pipelines MND analyzed paleontological resources in relation to pipeline projects, which included mitigation to reduce impacts to paleontological resources to below a level of significance.
+The project area is underlain by geologic formations that, with respect to paleontological fossil resource potential, are assigned a moderate and high sensitivity ratings.
+Based on the sensitivity of the affected formations and proposed excavation depths exceeding 10 feet, construction of subsequent pipeline projects could result in potentially significant impacts to fossil resources.

-To reduce potential impacts to below a level of significance for the project, excavation within previously undisturbed formations at a depth of 10 or more feet, for either new trench alignments and/or for replacement of pipelines within the same trench alignment occurring at a deeper depth than the previously existing pipeline, would be monitored by a qualified paleontologist or paleontological monitor.
-Any significant paleontological resources encountered would be recovered and curated in accordance with the mitigation monitoring and Reporting Program (MMRP) detailed in Section VI.
+To reduce potential impacts to below a level of significance, excavation within previously undisturbed formations at a depth of 10 or more feet, for either new trench alignments and/or for replacement of pipelines within the same trench alignment occurring at a deeper depth than the previously existing pipeline, would be monitored by a qualified paleontologist or paleontological monitor.
+Any significant paleontological resources encountered would be recovered and curated in accordance with the mitigation monitoring and Reporting Program (MMRP) detailed in Section V of the Citywide Pipelines MND.